At Heart & Parcel, we bring women from migrant communities together by making dumplings and developing ESOL skills.

 Yet at the same time they have been continually withdrawing support by cutting funding to ESOL (English classes set up by the government) across the country.
 These classes are a lifeline for some to develop their English language and employability skills.
 Cutting funding makes it harder for these classes to run effectively and offer high quality provision.

 It is not the government who bears the brunt of this, but rather the migrant women themselves, being frequently demonized in our national media and belittled by victim-blaming policies.
 Our project is a direct reaction to this, opposing this view of migrant women as ‘a problem that needs to be fixed’.

 We believe there needs to be greater support and respect for women from these communities living across Manchester who we have spent so many years working with.
 There are alternative stories to the mainstream narrative about women from migrant communities.
 We feel they should be valued on their wealth of previous experiences and wisdom, rather than be assessed and judged by the language skills that they have not yet acquired.

 How does our project work?
 Making dumplings involves many hands, communication and teamwork.
 We use this process as a method to engage with women using English as the medium.

 Our first session making Pierogis.
-Welcome centre, Cheetham Hill
+Welcome centre, Cheetham Hill, Nov 2015

-Our student Laila & Karolina presenting a workshop.
-Welcome centre, Cheetham Hill
+Laila & Karolina presenting a workshop.
+Welcome centre, Cheetham Hill, June 2016

 How do we keep sustainable?
 We have been funded by many supportive providers but we have also generated funds through selling the dumplings at market and at monthly supper clubs, showcasing different dumplings from around the world made by the women from our session.